metio/ilo/docs/content/community/alternatives.md

 It's highly likely that `ilo` does not provide the functionality you are looking for.
 Here is a list of alternatives that might cover your needs:

-- [toolbox](https://github.com/containers/toolbox): Toolbox is a tool that offers a familiar package based environment for developing and debugging software that runs fully unprivileged using Podman.
+- [toolbx](https://containertoolbx.org/): Toolbx is a tool for Linux operating systems, which allows the use of containerized command line environments.
 - [gitian](https://gitian.org/): Gitian is a secure source-control oriented software distribution method.
 - [rbm](https://rbm.torproject.org/): Reproducible Build Manager (rbm) is a tool that helps you create and build packages for multiple linux distributions, and automate the parts that can be automated.
 - [rez](https://github.com/nerdvegas/rez): Rez is a cross-platform package manager with a difference.